-Friday December 7th + Saturday, December 8th, I’ll be in Austin performing The Feeder at the Dougherty Arts Center for Austin Puppet Incident.
-The Feeder is a short solo tabletop puppetry piece that explores a complicated relationship’s unintended consequences.
+December 7th and 8th, 2018, I performed The Feeder at the Dougherty Arts Center as part of Austin Puppet Incident.
+The Feeder, a short solo tabletop puppetry piece, explores a complicated relationship’s unintended consequences.

 The weekend of October 15th, 2016, I performed The Feeder, a short tabletop puppetry piece about a man on the run after accidentally feeding his wife to death at The Echo Theatre in Portland, OR.
 There were two shows: Saturday, October 15th and Sunday October 16th as part of Beady Little Eyes Puppet Slam.

 On June 12th and 13th, 2015, I performed The Feeder, a short solo tabletop puppetry piece that explores the unintended consequences of a complicated relationship.
 The narrative is centered on the surviving partner of a gainer and feeder couple, who is on the run after accidentally feeding his spouse to death.
 Continue reading “The Feeder, Waterford, CT (performance)”

 On December 30th, 2014, an entry on Object of Her Affection was published in Big Art Group’s 2015 Contemporary Performance Almanac, edited by Caden Manson and Jemma Nelson.
 Object of Her Affection is a solo puppetry and object performance art piece centered on a woman, who in her search for true love develops intimate relationships with inanimate objects.

 On Saturday, December 4th, 2010, I curated and hosted Puppets from the Edge with puppet artist, Hannah Miller at the Gallery at Avalon Island in downtown Orlando.
 Puppets from The Edge was an evening of short form puppetry for adults, during the 2010 Orlando Puppet Festival.